-- What practical support services are available locally for older people to help them to live independently at home? - Which agencies provide what and who can be helped? - What private support services are available? - What criteria are used by the local Social Services to determine eligibility for care services? - What is Social Services' charging policy for services to help older people remain living in their own homes? - Is there a local Home Improvement Agency and what services do they offer? - What is the local system for obtaining help with adaptations, both small and large? - Is there a local community alarm system?
-If so, how do people obtain this? - Is there a local Homeshare scheme? - Where can local older people get help with more complex welfare benefits and money advice problems?
+- What practical support services are available locally for older people to help them to live independently at home?
+Who offers these? - What is Social Services' policy and services offered for helping older people to remain living in their own homes? - What help is available from the local housing authority for home repairs and improvements? - Is there a local home improvement agency and what services do they offer? - What is the local system for obtaining help with adaptations, both small and large? - Is there a local community alarm system?
+If so, how do people obtain this? - Where can local older people get help with more complex welfare benefits and money advice problems?